Vehicle Image Generation Going Well with The Surroundings: Experiments

 \subsection{Vehicle generation on an empty road}

-After training the model, we experimented the situation in which our model generates cars at given locations where no car existed in the original images, which is the eventual objective of this paper.
-While training, we feed our model with car images containing an empty box at the object location as shown in Fig. \ref{fig:arch_total}.
-Therefore, if the model has properly learned how to complete a blank box, generating a car upon an empty road is possible since it shares the same procedure with substituting an object.
+After training the model, we experimented with the situation in which our model generates cars at given locations where no car existed in the original images, which is the eventual objective of this paper.
 Images of the road with no cars on it are chosen, which would have been never used in training since it has no annotation box on it.
-Fig. \ref{fig:emptyroad} shows the results how well our method generates objects on empty roads where we asked it to.
+Fig. \ref{fig:emptyroad} shows the results of how well our method generates objects on empty roads where we asked it to.
 Given a reasonable location, the model is capable of generating a car with a random context.
 Especially, our method shows a remarkable performance when it comes to generating a car parking alongside the road.
-Even if there is a car occluding the target vehicle, the model also completes the occluding one as well.